How to choose the best duck breed(s) for you

 - White Crested: a.
 6.75 + b.
 3.75 + c.
 1.0 + d.
 1 = 12.5

-In this scenario, it would be prudent for the homesteader to take a more in-depth look at the top five duck breeds as calculated above.
-Silver Appleyards, Muscovies, Black Runners, Saxonies, and/or Blue Runners are likely going to be the optimal duck breed(s) based on the features deemed most important to the homesteader.
+In this example scenario, it would be prudent for the market gardener to take a more in-depth look at the top five duck breeds as calculated above: Silver Appleyards, Muscovies, Black Runners, Saxonies, and Blue Runners.
+These breeds are likely going to be the best option based on the features deemed most important to them.

 Why evaluate duck breeds prior to getting ducks?